 Can’t find southwest-style corn?
 Use fire-roasted corn or a standard can of yellow corn kernels.

-✔ Let it sit at room temp for 20 minutes before serving for best scooping texture
+- Let it sit at room temperature for 20 minutes before serving

 Mexican Street Corn Dip Recipe